clojure-emacs/inf-clojure/README.md

 ### Startup

-Most likely you will want to set the startup command and the repl type.
-This is most easily set with the following `dir-locals.el`:
+While `inf-clojure` is capable of starting many common REPLs out of the box it's fairly likely you will want to set some custom REPL startup command (e.g. because you need to include some `tools.deps` profile) and the REPL type that goes with it.
+This is most easily achieved with the following `dir-locals.el`:

 ```emacs-lisp
 ((nil